31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 Synthetic mattresses are cheaper, but because they need to be replaced more often, they represent poor value for money over the long term.
 Plus, every replacement means yet another old mattress typically ends up in a landfill.

-Taking into account the numerous disadvantages of synthetic materials, it makes no sense to buy this type of mattress when organic and eco-friendly materials can be used instead.
+Considering the numerous disadvantages of synthetic materials, it makes little sense to purchase this type of mattress when organic and eco-friendly alternatives are available.

-When you switch to a mattress that is eco-friendly and/or organic, there are no potentially harmful synthetic components.
-Instead, the following healthy and sustainable materials are used.
+When you switch to an eco-friendly and/or organic mattress, you eliminate potentially harmful synthetic components.
+Instead, the following sustainable materials are used.

 • Organic latex is used as a natural alternative to synthetic foam.
-It provides support, pressure relief, and durability without harmful chemicals or VOCs.
+Its benefits include ergonomic support, pressure relief, and durability without harmful chemicals or VOCs.

 • Organic cotton is used for mattress covers, padding, and quilting in place of regular cotton, nylon, or polyester.
 It provides a breathable, soft, and chemical-free sleeping surface.